When we sold our business at ages 47 and 50, I said to my husband that I never wanted to work full-time again.

 Money and Possessions

-Teaching yourself that money is not everything and diluting the message of consumerism is part of the journey.
-Leaving a career behind and that dream house that is always needing money spent on it was part of the process.
+Reframing your mindset and teaching yourself that money is not everything along with diluting the message of consumerism is part of the journey.
+Leaving a career behind and that dream house that always needs money spent on it was also part of the process.

 A simple life need not mean surviving on rice and beans.
-Let it be one that allows you to slow down, relax and spend time on hobbies and activities that you want to participate in.
+Let it allow you to slow down, relax, and spend time on hobbies and activities that you want to participate in.
+You can still have nice things, you just need to be selective and make better choices.

 The stress of always working and considering whether you can survive the ups and downs of business can add an extra burden to an aging body and this is the reason I began my nomadic lifestyle in my late 40s.
-I am now in my 60s, far happier, and look forward to a bright future.
+I am now in my 60s, far happier, and look forward to a bright future even though I do plan to travel part-time.

 I urge you to seriously consider the wonderful opportunity that can be ahead of you, especially if you can travel without using your retirement funds.
 We initially began our nomad journey with a business that allowed us to travel and sell goods in person and online.
-We now use our superannuation.
+We now use our savings and superannuation.
+In the future, we will have social security.

 If you have a lot of super, you may be able to consider retiring early.
 I cannot give advice,